nicopap/cuicui/richtext/README.md

 > **Warning**
 > TODO: complete this section when context fields land.
->
-> TODO: This is false until we do Entity as section.

 `cuicui_richtext` can also make your dialog's text more dynamic.
 Very much like the [febucci Unity plugin], `cucui_richtext` has a set of primitives to give